Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable agricultural and food processing practices.

-Requirements: Producers and processors must meet standards for safe and fair working conditions, humane animal treatment, and environmental stewardship.
+What are the Requirements: Producers and processors must meet standards for safe and fair working conditions, humane animal treatment, and environmental stewardship.
 Compliance is verified through third-party audits.

-Description: Food Alliance Certified is a certification program that ensures agricultural and food processing operations adhere to sustainable practices, promoting transparency and social responsibility in the food system.
+What does it mean: Food Alliance Certified is a certification program that ensures agricultural and food processing operations adhere to sustainable practices, promoting transparency and social responsibility in the food system.

 Link: Food Alliance Certified